FarronF/limerick-council-meetings/meetings/2018/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13 December 2017.md

 the conflict of interest item which was raised at a previous meeting.
 The Director advised

-that he would follow up this matter with Corporate Services.--- **REPLY:**
+that he would follow up this matter with Corporate Services.
+---
+**REPLY:**

 The following is an extract from the Limerick City and County Council Standing Orders for